QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 What happens to my historical data when I migrate?

-QuickBooks Online can import several years of transactions automatically (under 750,000 targets).
+QuickBooks Online can migrate Desktop files under Intuit's current target limit, but large files may need a lists-and-balances migration instead of full historical transaction transfer.
 Xero and Wave typically use opening balances—historical data stays in Desktop for reference.

 Is Wave really free, or are there hidden costs?